cathug/wisenews-scraper/readme.md

 # Early Warning Wisenews Scraper readme
-last updated: April 20, 2020
+last updated: October 23, 2020

 ---

 ## I. Contents
 This repository contains all the files for sending Hong Kong news articles on Wisenews to CSRP colleagues.
 The class WisenewsScraper also contains a routine to save scraped articles to a local MongoDB collection.

+This is a standalone version of Wisenews scraper.
+Also check repository `openup-triage-server` for an integrated solution for Django.

 ---